rpi4gx/ephemeral-proxies-npm/README.md

 ### Library functions

-* getProxy(rapidApiKey) - Returns a new proxy.
+* getProxy(countries, whitelistIp, rapidApiKey) - Returns a new proxy.

+    *countries* argument is optional.
+A string array of [country codes](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2), that you would like the proxies to be located.
+If null or empty, country will be randomly selected.

+    *whitelistIp* argument is optional.
+The proxy will allow connections from the source ip that is making this API call.
+Additionally, you can allow an extra ip to connect to the proxy by using *whitelistIp* argument.

     *rapidApiKey* argument is optional.
-If unset, EP_RAPIDAPI_KEY environment variable is required.
+If null or unset, EP_RAPIDAPI_KEY environment variable is required.

+    Example:
     ```
     let proxy = ep.getProxy(rapidApiKey)
+    console.log(proxy)
     ```

 * getServiceStatus(rapidApiKey) - Retrieves API service status.

     *rapidApiKey* argument is optional.
-If unset, EP_RAPIDAPI_KEY environment variable is required.
+If null or unset, EP_RAPIDAPI_KEY environment variable is required.

+    Example:
     ```
     let service = ep.getServiceStatus(rapidApiKey)
+    console.log(service)
     ```

-* extendProxy(proxyId, rapidApiKey) - Extends expiration time of proxy.
+* extendProxy(proxyId, rapidApiKey) - Extends expiration time of proxy by 30 minutes.

     *proxyId* argument is required.
 Id of proxy to extend.

     *rapidApiKey* argument is optional.
-If unset, EP_RAPIDAPI_KEY environment variable is required.
+If null or unset, EP_RAPIDAPI_KEY environment variable is required.

+    Example:
     ```
     let proxy = ep.getProxy(rapidApiKey)
-    let proxyExtended = ep.extendProxy(proxy.id, rapidApiKey)()
+    let proxyExtended = ep.extendProxy(proxy.id, rapidApiKey)
+    console.log(proxyExtended)
     ```